When Do You Need to File Form 1099-NEC?

-In addition, some business-related payments do not have to be reported on Form 1099-MISC, although they may be taxable to the recipient.
+In addition, some business-related payments don't have to be reported on Form 1099-NEC, although they may be taxable to the recipient.
 These include:

 • payments to corporations (except for incorporated lawyers and payments to doctors for professional services to a business)